markspan/evtplugins/README.md

-# evtplugins
+# evt_plug_collection
-OpenSesame Plugins for communication with the RUG/BSS Event Exchanger and Event Exchanger derivatives hardware.
+OpenSesame Plugins for communication with the RUG/BSS Event Exchanger (EVT) devices.

-The currently supported OpenSesame version is v3.3
+The currently supported OpenSesame version is v4.0

 The following plugin collection is available: